syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/emoji-picker.md

 ## Using the shortcut key to open the emoji picker

-You can enable the instant display of the emoji picker by pressing the colon (:) key when typing a word prefix in an editor.
-You don't need to worry about filtering the particular emoji without using a text box.
-Simply filter the emoji by typing a colon after the name of the emoji, and it will filter the emojis accordingly.
+You can quickly access the emoji picker by simply pressing the colon (:) key while typing a word prefix in an editor, allowing for instant emoji selection and display.
+Moreover, you can continue typing in the editor after the colon (:) to filter and refine your search for the desired emojis.

 ![JavaScript Rich Text Editor Emoji Picker shortcut](./images/javaScript-richtexteditor-emoji-picker-shorcut.png)